Kchu/kchu.github.io/_pages/about.md

 The Future of Embodied Intelligence is Now.

 ## WTM WM Seminar
-Since May 21, 2026, I have been organizing the WTM World Model Seminar, a weekly seminar series I initiated within the Knowledge Technology (WTM) group at the University of Hamburg.
-The seminar brings colleagues together to discuss recent papers and emerging ideas on world models in robotics, fostering exchange across projects and helping us connect these developments to our own research.
+In May 2026, I initiated the [WTM World Model Seminar](https://kchu.github.io/seminar/), an ongoing seminar series in our group where colleagues present and discuss the latest work on world models, share ideas across projects, and explore how these advances can inform our own research.
+Anyone interested in world models is warmly welcome to join us — feel free to reach out or simply drop by!

 ## What's New